Living / 29 March, 2021 / Nanny Anita

 What do you need to do an Easter egg hunt, apart from eggs?
 Why a basket of course.
 We attended an Easter egg hunt today, and although they were actually given a canvas bag, we still had fun making our own woven Easter baskets before the event.

 I was a bit dubious about doing this craft with my little ones as it involved weaving, and the whole in and out can be slightly confusing for them.
-My eldest charge, at 5, had no problem with this once he had started, but my youngest charge, at nearly 4, needed a lot of help, but she still enjoyed choosing which colours to use and pulling the paper in and out with some prompting.
+My eldest charge, had no problem with this once he had started, but my youngest charge needed a lot of help, but she still enjoyed choosing which colours to use and pulling the paper in and out with some prompting.

 Make sure you follow my Easter board on Pinterest for more ideas.
 Don’t forget to save the pin for later.